How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 A warm story might get someone to give you $20 out of their pocket.
 But a foundation with $50,000 grants can’t give based on heart-warming stories alone.

 Successful grant applications focus on the impact.
-The best grant proposals distill into clear and plain language the need that the grant will address and the unique approach that the organization’s proposed initiative takes to do so.
+The best grant proposals distill in clear and plain language the need the grant will address and the unique approach that the organization’s proposed initiative takes to do so.

-Pro tip: Search the Internet for previously funded grant applications that have been posted online by organizations that received grant awards.
-Learn from a mixture of grant applications that were funded by the federal government, foundations, and corporations.
+Pro tip: Search the Internet for previously funded grant applications posted online by organizations that received grant awards.
+Study a mixture of grant applications funded by the federal government, foundations, and corporations.

 1. Review And Get A Fresh Perspective